tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 **Student Live Codes the Solution:**

-Ask the student to live code a solution to the given scenario.
+Ask the student to live code the solution.
 If the student loses momentum or seems stuck while live coding, ask guided questions such as:

 * How does one sort by more than one column?